 - Spaces are not allowed anywhere in the Oracle home directory path.
 For example, you cannot install in "C:\program files\oracle\Infra" because of the space character in "program files".
 The installer does not check for this until several screens after you have entered the path. - You cannot install on another computer by mapping to a drive on that computer.
 If you want to install on another computer, you can do it through remote control software.
-See Section 4.8.9, "Installing on Remote Computers Through Remote Control Software" for details.
+See Section 3.8.9, "Installing on Remote Computers Through Remote Control Software" for details.

-See also the next section, Section 5.6, "Oracle Home Name", which describes how the name is used.
+See also the next section, Section 4.6, "Oracle Home Name", which describes how the name is used.

 If you plan to install a middle tier and an infrastructure on the same computer, you must install them in different Oracle home directories.
 The installer does not allow you to install a middle tier and an infrastructure in the same Oracle home.
-Section 15.2, "Portal and Wireless Developer Topology" describes a configuration where you install a middle tier and an infrastructure on the same computer.
+Section 14.2, "Portal and Wireless Developer Topology" describes a configuration where you install a middle tier and an infrastructure on the same computer.

 Tip: If you install multiple Oracle Application Server instances (for example, an OracleAS Infrastructure and a middle tier) on the same computer, create scripts for setting the environment for each instance.
 This is to ensure that you run the binaries from the proper Oracle home.
-Environment variables that you need to set include ORACLE HOME and PATH.
+Environment variables that you need to set include ORACLE_HOME and PATH.

-5.5.1 Installing in an Existing Oracle Home
+4.5.1 Installing in an Existing Oracle Home

 Generally, you cannot install Oracle Application Server in an existing Oracle home.
-See "Oracle home directory" on page 4-35 for a list of combinations that are not allowed.
 Two exceptions to the rule are:

 You can install Oracle Application Server middle tiers into an existing Oracle home that contains Oracle Developer Suite 10g Release 2 (10.1.2).
-However, before you install, check that in the file ORACLE HOME\j2ee\home\config\default-web-site.xml, the protocol is set to "ajp13" (not http), and the port is set to 0 (zero).
+However, before you install, check that in the file %ORACLE

+HOME%\j2ee\home\config\default-web-site.xml, the protocol is set to "ajp13" (not http), and the port is set to 0 (zero).